Verification and comparison of four numerical schemes for a 1D viscoelastic blood flow model: Introduction

 These schemes have been successfully applied in other communities where researchers have to solve similar hyperbolic problems.
-For instance, the MacComack scheme (FD) was principally designed for gas dynamics (i.e. 1D compressible Euler equations) and it was then successfully used to compute blood flow in veins~\cite{fullana2009branched}.
-From ideas frequently applied in shallow water equations, Delestre et al.~\cite{delestre2012well} obtained ``well balanced" schemes which properly treat the source term induced by a tapered artery.
-The 1D model and the numerical solutions have been validated by \textit{in vitro} experimental~\cite{saito2011one,wang2012comparing,alastruey2011pulse} or \textit{in vivo} clinical data~\cite{reymond2009validation,reymond2011validation}.
+For instance, the MacCormack scheme (FD) was principally designed for gas dynamics (i.e. 1D compressible Euler equations) and it was then successfully used to compute blood flow~\cite{elad1991numerical,fullana2009branched}.
+From ideas frequently applied in shallow water equations, Delestre et al. obtained ``well balanced" schemes which properly treat the source term induced by a tapered artery~\cite{delestre2012well}.
+The 1D model and the numerical solutions have been validated by \textit{in vitro} experimental~\cite{alastruey2011pulse,saito2011one,wang2012comparing} or \textit{in vivo} clinical data~\cite{devault2008blood,olufsen2000numerical,reymond2011validation,reymond2009validation,stettler1981theoretical,steele2003vivo}.
 But usually only one particular scheme was chosen in a study and no cross comparisons among the schemes can be found.
-Thus the advantage/drawback and the suitable conditions for applications of each scheme were not discussed in those literatures.
+Sherwin et al. presented a Taylor-Galerkin (FE) and a DG method in reference~\cite{sherwin2003computational}.
+The results of the two methods agree very well in a test case of an idealized vessel implanted with a stent.
+But no further detailed comparisons were made.
+Moreover, their work considered an elastic arterial wall instead of a viscoelastic one.
+In fact, the diffusive term induced by the viscoelasticity needs careful treatment.
+To our knowledge, there are no discussions in literature on the advantage/drawback of each scheme for a viscoelastic model.